Financial-Times/internal-content-api/README.md

 Example
 `curl -v http://localhost:8084/internalcontent/9358ba1e-c07f-11e5-846f-79b0e3d20eaf`

-The read should return the internal content of an article.
+The read should return the internal content of an article (i.e. an aggregation of content plus internal components)

 404 if article with given uuid does not exist.

 503 when one of the collaborating mandatory services is inaccessible.

 In case `handler-path` / `HANDLER_PATH` is set to something else other than `internalcontent`, for example to `internalcontent-preview`, the endpoint will change accordingly to:

 /internalcontent-preview/{uuid}